IanQS/pusheen_the_limit/README.md

 ---

+### Shell Commands

-2) Shell Commands - add to the bottom of your .rc file so that it runs on every shell startup
+add to the bottom of your .rc file so that it runs on every shell startup

-a) ZSH
+a) zsh

 ```
 rand() REPLY=$RANDOM
 cat ~/.pusheens/*(o+rand[1])
 ```

-b)
+b) bash or whatever.
+Who knows who cares move to zsh

 ```
 find ~/.pusheens -type f -print0 | shuf -zn1 | xargs -0 cat
 ```

-although please know that this [isn't safe](https://askubuntu.com/questions/849665/cat-a-random-file-in-terminal) and I didn't put much effort into this because I use zsh
+In all seriousness, please know that this bash script [isn't safe](https://askubuntu.com/questions/849665/cat-a-random-file-in-terminal)